Does Intermittent Fasting Cause Gallstones? Risk by Fast Length

 Practical Tips for Fasting Safely With Gallbladder Health in Mind

 Do not eliminate fat from your meals.
 This is the single most important rule.
 Very-low-fat diets are a known gallstone trigger because the gallbladder never fully empties.
-Include olive oil, avocado, eggs, fatty fish, or nuts in every meal during your eating window.
+Include olive oil, avocado, eggs, fatty fish, or nuts in every meal during your eating window — our guide to the best fats to eat on intermittent fasting covers how much you actually need.

 Avoid fasting windows longer than 18 hours regularly.
 Standard 16:8 fasting is generally well-tolerated.
 Pushing to OMAD (one meal a day) or extended 20+ hour fasts every day may increase bile stagnation, especially if fat intake is low.